d8corp/innet-dom/README.md

 [← back](#router)

-You can use `?` at the end of a segment to make the segment optional.
+You can add `?` at the end of a segment to make it optional.

 ```typescript jsx
 import { Router, createRouting, ChildrenProps } from '@innet/dom'